07 May Media Literacy and Digital Citizenship for All: the e-Media project experience and results

 2) Media literacy: to understand the power and the risks of online media.

-The online event will present the tools, activities and best practices, implemented by the project partners in Belgium, Italy, France, Latvia, and Spain.
+The online event presented the tools, activities and best practices, implemented by the project partners in Belgium, Italy, France, Latvia, and Spain.

-The conference will also bring together representatives of policy makers and civil society organisations who will discuss the importance of media literacy for teachers and educators in formal and non-formal education, and the main policies that promote media literacy of educators.
+The conference brought together representatives of policy makers and civil society organisations who discussed the importance of media literacy for teachers and educators in formal and non-formal education, and the main policies that promote media literacy of educators.

 14:00 – 14:10 Welcome from ALL DIGITAL

 Peter Palvolgyi, CEO, ALL DIGITAL